hyohyeon08/hyohyeon08/README.md

 ---
 ### 👋 About Me
 Hello!
-I'm Kim Hyo-hyeon, studying artificial intelligence and backend at Daedeok Software Meister High School.
+I'm a student at Daedeok Software Meister High School who is studying **happiness** development.

-I always want to be a developer who **learns and tries**s and doesn't stay in one place, **and grows constantly**.
+I always want to be a developer who **learns and tries**s and doesn't stay in one place, but **constantly grows**.